 Distributed Cache for ASP.NET Output Caching

-This feature is only available in NCache Enterprise edition.
+This feature is only available in NCache Enterprise and Professional editions.

 NCache provides an extremely fast and reliable output caching feature for ASP.NET applications running in web farm environment.